jon-lad/food_order_solo_project/recipie.md

 '''
-Given a menu and a user inputting 1 then order then place then a mobile number the customer recieves confirmation that the order has been placed in th console
+Given a menu and a user inputting 1 then order then place then a mobile number the customer recieves confirmation that the order has been placed as a message
 '''
 #@patch('builtins.input')
 #def test_